 Shadow of the Beast II is a prime case in point; the manual states that you can enter shops to buy power-ups in exchange for the coins you collect along your voyage.
 This concept was never implemented in the final release, yet was reported by some magazines as though it had been.
 Open mouth, insert foot!

-Rumour has it that one magazine gave Body Blows a premature, glowing review based solely on the appraisal of a few Deluxe Paint work-in-progress images.
+One Italian magazine that shall remain nameless gave Body Blows a premature, glowing review based solely on the appraisal of a few Deluxe Paint work-in-progress images (complete with mouse cursor ‘cross-hair’).
 They were caught red-handed, however, when they declared its ultimate nemesis, Max, to be merely an “ordinary fighter”.
 It had clearly escaped the critic’s attention that Max is in fact a cyborg; a cunning twist revealed upon defeating his human facade.
 Perhaps the concept of his incognito true self hadn’t even been hatched on paper at this stage.

 B-b-b-b-baby, you ain’t seen nothing yet!
 Amiga Joker reviewed Software 2000’s adventure game, Jonathan, in April 1991, awarding it a commendable score of 90%, despite it not being released for another two years!
 When it eventually surfaced, a different critic from the same magazine took a fresh look and pegged it at 88% as if to corroborate his colleague’s visionary judgement.